AdobeDocs/audience-manager.en/help/using/c-features/algorithmic-models/understanding-models.md

 ### Step 6: Re-evaluate the Significance of a Trait Across Processing Cycles

-Periodically, TraitWeight re-evaluates the importance of a trait based on the size and change in the population of that trait.
+Periodically, [!UICONTROL TraitWeight] re-evaluates the importance of a trait based on the size and change in the population of that trait.
 This happens as the number of users qualified for that trait increases or decreases over time.
 This behavior is most clearly seen in traits that become very large.
 For example, suppose the algorithm uses trait A for modeling.
-As the population of trait A increases, TraitWeight re-evaluates the importance of that trait and may assign a lower score or ignore it.
+As the population of trait A increases, [!UICONTROL TraitWeight] re-evaluates the importance of that trait and may assign a lower score or ignore it.
 In this case, trait A is too common or large to say anything significant about its population.
-After TraitWeight reduces the value of Trait A (or ignores it in the model), the population of the algorithmic trait decreases.
+After [!UICONTROL TraitWeight] reduces the value of Trait A (or ignores it in the model), the population of the algorithmic trait decreases.
 The list of influential traits reflects the evolution of the baseline population.
 Use the list of the influential traits to understand why these changes are occurring.

 >[!MORE_LIKE_THIS]
 >